Shane G. Henderson

 Shane Henderson teaches courses in probability and statistics, simulation, and mathematical modeling.
 He is a great believer in case-based learning and uses a problem-driven classroom approach in his mathematical-modeling courses.
 He strives for both mathematical rigor and practical relevance in the classroom.

-Shane Henderson is a past Chair of the INFORMS Applied Probability Society, and he completed a 6-year term as the simulation area editor of Operations Research in December 2011.
-He is an associate editor for the journal Stochastic Systems.
+Shane Henderson serves, or has recently served, on the award committees for the INFORMS Nicholson student paper competition, the INFORMS Pierskalla Prize, the INFORMS Saul Gass Expository Writing Award, and the INFORMS Impact Prize.
+He has served as Chair of the INFORMS Applied Probability Society, and as the simulation area editor of Operations Research.
 He co-chaired the 2009 INFORMS Applied Probability Society conference, co-edited the Proceedings of the 2007 Winter Simulation Conference, and has helped organize numerous conferences and workshops, including serving as co-chair for the INFORMS Simulation Society Research Workshop (2007, 2011) and serving on the organizing committee of the INFORMS Practice conference from 2005-2007.
-He currently serves on the INFORMS Nicholson student paper competition committee, the INFORMS Impact Prize committee and the INFORMS Expository Writing Award committee.
-He is a frequently requested public speaker.

 - 2006.
 "Simulation".
 Elsevier Science. .